Maura Gilligan.

 The book’s foreword describes her subject, who died in 2018 at age 81, as the island’s “most steadfast resident: storyteller, historian, farmer, renowned oarsman and publican.”

-“John and his wife, Margaret,” Gillian recalls, “had invited me to stay, as they often did, in their lovely Pink House next store, so there were no worries about tides or returning across the Strand.
+“John and his wife, Margaret,” Gilligan recalls, “had invited me to stay, as they often did, in their lovely Pink House next store, so there were no worries about tides or returning across the Strand.
 As we sat by the fire on a wild October night we chatted for hours, and I wrote page after page as John spoke and Margaret contributed important details from her own store of memory.
 This was many years before we began to use a voice recorder to gather John’s memories.”

 Sign up to The Irish Echo Newsletter